CRM that

 See all bundles →See a hotel-context CRM in action.

 In our 45–60 minute walkthrough (length depends on how deep you want to go), we run Peaqplus on our live demo environment — a simulated property with data that moves day to day — and set up a sample deal: room types, historical OTB, budget.
-You see the Smart Pricing math, the score, the audit trail, and how the deal lands in the Forecast monthly view.
+You see the Smart Pricing math, the displacement answer on a group inquiry, the score, the audit trail, and how the deal lands in the Forecast monthly view.
 Bring a real deal — we'll model it.

 No setup fee.
 No PMS access needed.